American Pit Bull Terrier: Castillo Pit Bulls

 Founded by Tekla Castillo in the early 1980s, her program focused on conformation standards within the UKC.
 The Castillo bloodline is a lineage of American Pit Bull Terriers known for its unique combination of different breeding lines, resulting in dogs with desirable traits such as strength, intelligence, and temperament.
 The bloodline's foundation includes dogs such as "PR" Nelson's Hazard Joe, born from breeding between Camarano's Buster Jo and Coonie's Bonnie.

 The Castillo bloodline features a mix of other well-known bloodlines, with connections to influential dog breeders like Earl Tudor, Joe Corvino, J.P.
 Colby, and others.
 Due to the interconnected nature of the breeding community and the various influences on the bloodline, the Castillo lineage has expanded as a result of the collective efforts of multiple breeders who contributed to its development over time.

 Colby Pit Bulls

 Colby's Pincher, a great-grandson of the famous Lloyd's Pilot.
 Weight 56 pounds.
 US, 1896.

 The Colby dogs are a black-nosed bloodline that served as one of the pillars of the APBT breed.
 Considered one of the most important and famous bloodlines, the Colby dogs were started by John Pritchard Colby in 1889, who acquired the best fighting dogs (bull and terriers) imported from Ireland and England.
 One of the most famous dogs of his bloodline was Colby's Pincher.
 Pincher was widely used as a stud dog.
 For this reason, Pincher is present in the pedigree of the vast majority of APBT specimens.
 The Colby dogs bloodline remains preserved by the family of John P. Colby.

 Old Family Red Nose

-Old Family Red Nose (OFRN) is a strain or a family of bloodlines originating in Ireland, and known for their specific and unique reddish coloration.
-Many dogs of the OFRN strain has a copper-red nose and coat, red lips, red toe nails, and red or amber eyes.
-Not every American Pit Bull Terrier with these characteristics is necessarily an OFRN, since for this the dog must have a high percentage of the recognized bloodlines of this family in its pedigree.